 Baba Ghanoush is up there in my favourite flavours in the world.
-Smokey, garlicy, and insanely cravable.
-Baba Ghanoush is a middle eastern dip that is made from charred egg plants.
-The egg plants are heavily burnt, the skin is removed, and then it is blended together with tahini, lemon, garlic, and olive oil.
+Smokey, garlicky, and insanely crave-able.
+Baba Ghanoush is a Middle Eastern dip that is made from charred eggplants.
+The eggplants are heavily burnt, the skin is removed, and then it is blended together with tahini, lemon, garlic, and olive oil.
 Very easy to make and just a fantastic thing to have in your fridge.
 Really does make everything taste better.

-Baba Ghanoush is a dish that has it origins in the middle east.
+Baba Ghanoush is a dish that originates in the Middle East.
 Most countries have their own version.
 Based on research it seems that the original dish was created in Egypt over 1000 years ago, and then spread throughout the region.
 You will find baba ghanoush on most middle eastern restaurant menus and I implore you to give it a try.
 We are very lucky here in Eastern Canada to have a vibrant middle easter food scene and I just love the bright, fresh, bold flavours.

 Tips for nailing this dip!

 - Poke your eggplants with a knife prior to cooking.
 You can char your eggplant on the bbq or in the oven under broil.
 Before placing the eggplant on the grill or in the oven, be sure to poke holes into the eggplant with the tip of a sharp knife.
 This will ensure that the eggplant doesn’t explore while charing.

 - Really burn the eggplant.
 Don’t be shy.
 You really want to char those bad boys up.
 You want them to be reallllly burnt.

 - Let the eggplants rest in a bowl covered with plastic wrap when they come off the heat.
 This allows the juices to settle and eggplants to cool.
 DO NOT THROW AWAY THE JUICES.
 Lots of flavour in there!